-Yesterday I received a very shit lopsided haircut.
+Yesterday I received a very bad haircut.
 It was 30 minutes and thousands of follicles I’ll never get back.
-What makes matters worse, it could have been avoided had I spoken up.
+What makes matters worse is that it could have been avoided had I spoken up.
 For the record, I went back to have it fixed.
 That made it worse…

 A good haircut, on the other hand, is an enlightening experience.
 Life-changing, even.
 The kind of life-changing that makes you want to go on Oprah and jump on a couch while talking about it.

 The secrets to getting a couch-jump-worthy cut are preparation and communication.
 First, know what you’re looking for.
 A great haircut will:

 - Draw the focus away from less desirable facial features and enhance your best features

 - Have no lines, dark spots, or other visible points of demarcation